CodeSlicing/pure-swift-ui-tools/README.md

 - [2.0.0][tag-2.0.0] Updating dependency on PureSwiftUI to 2.0.0.
 Breaking changes in PureSwiftUI 2.0.0 (although only on the type system) so be careful if using this library to pull in PureSwiftUI.
 - [2.0.1][tag-2.0.1] Updating dependency on PureSwiftUI to 2.0.1.
 - [2.0.2][tag-2.0.2] Updating dependency on PureSwiftUI to 2.0.1 to next major version.
+- [3.0.0][tag-3.0.0] Updating dependency on PureSwiftUI to 3.0.0 to next major version.

 ## Licensing